gflerm/vibe-code/esp32-blink/README.md

 # ESP32 Blink with PlatformIO

-This PlatformIO project blinks an LED connected to GPIO 2 every 500 ms.
+This PlatformIO project blinks the RGB LED connected to GPIO 48 every 300 ms.

 ## Build and upload